THE RIGHT CYCLING SUNGLASSES

 Then we have different light conditions to worry about depending on when, where, or how long we ride.
 Plus, it sure would be great if the sunglasses that are best for our rides also look casual enough to wear when we’re not riding.

-My solution has been to have that one pair of cycling sunglasses with multiple lenses or a photochromic one that could somewhat pass for normal sunglasses when I’m driving or at one of the kids’ games or the beach.
+My solution has been to have that one pair of the best cycling sunglasses with multiple lenses or a photochromic one that could somewhat pass for normal sunglasses when I’m driving or at one of the kids’ games or the beach.

 While I’ve always used one pair of cycling sunglasses, it dawned on me that I might want to have another pair or two for different situations.
-After all, I have several different weights of short sleeve and long sleeve jerseys, both road and gravel shoes, switch between climbing and aero wheels, and… well let’s stop there so I don’t get in deeper water with my budget boss.
+After all, I have several different weights of short-sleeve and long-sleeve jerseys, both road and gravel shoes, switch between climbing and aero wheels, and… well, let’s stop there so I don’t get in deeper water with my budget boss.

 With the summer ending and the fall light coming on during our testing, and as we added more MTB and cyclocross to our road and gravel riding mix, this was a good time of year to try out a lot of sunglasses in a range of situations.

 Below you’ll find what we experienced riding with those each of us selected.
-Hopefully, you can find situations that relate to your riding and see if what we found in our reviews helps you pick out your next pair or pairs of cycling sunglasses.
+Hopefully, you can find situations that relate to your riding and see if what we found in our reviews helps you pick out your next pair or pairs of cycling glasses.

 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the product name links in this review.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive, and comparative reviews.
 Thank you, Steve.
 Learn more.